Judeo-Christian Hell Texts

 - The Evernew Tongue, Irish, 1112th C. [Bib.]

-Written by a monk of Auxerre, Ansellus of Rheims, scholasticus, of Fleury, in Latin verse by order of Odon, abbot of SaintGermain d’Auxerre.
+Written by Ansellus (or Anseau) of Rheims, scholasticus, and also monk of Auxerre and Fleury, in Latin verse by request of his former student Odon, now abbot of SaintGermain d’Auxerre.
 Older prose version dates from between 1032 and 1052; version in octosyllabic couplets is of a later but uncertain date.
-It is suggested that the vision was experienced by Odon himself.
+Although the monk is anonymous, it was once suggested that the vision was experienced by Odon himself.
 (Length: approximately 2000 words.)

 This vision begins with the story of Clovis and St. Remigius before going on to tell of the monk who, after traveling to Rheims at the Kalends of October, the feast of St. Remigio, dreams that he is preaching in the church at Easter and then is taken with Christ on the harrowing of hell.
 When sent back to earth through hell, he is guided by a devil who protects him from the demons threatening him.
 This devil follows him all the way back to earth and climbs into bed with him to hold a series of discussions relating to the harrowing of hell.
 The vision ends with a humorous exchange about the monastic custom, which the devil finds offensive, of rising early for morning office.